rotemchn/SQE_hw3/Provengo/README.md

 provengo run --show-sessions Simplcommerce
 ```
 6. We repeated steps 4-5 until we were satisfied with the result.
 7. We recorded a video of the running tests and added it to the report.
 Since more than one browser session was opened, we recorded the entire screen.
-The link for the video is [a link](https://github.com/rotemchn/SQE_hw3/blob/main/Provengo/Provengo%20video.mp4)
+The link for the video is [here](https://github.com/rotemchn/SQE_hw3/blob/main/Provengo/Provengo%20video.mp4)
 8. We copied the generated graph of the model to a file named [model.pdf](model.pdf) inside this directory.

 ### Story files